Our firm

 5.4 The Securities Business

 We have made a thorough analysis of the Securities Business in the Enterprise Assessment.
 As a starting point, the risk of being misused in an Investment Banking assignment to negatively affect fundamental human rights or decent working conditions is considered low.
-We have identified a few risk areas for improvement, and we have implemented new procedures accordingly.
-Our standard terms and conditions for Investment Banking assignments have been updated with wording to ensure that our clients also confirm to us that they carry out their business activities in accordance with fundamental human rights and decent working conditions and that they enter into the mandate agreement in question will not result in any negative effect on these.
+We have identified a few risk areas for improvement, and we have implemented certain procedures accordingly.
+Our standard terms and conditions for Investment Banking assignments includes wording to ensure that our clients also confirm to us that they carry out their business activities in accordance with fundamental human rights and decent working conditions and that they enter into the mandate agreement in question will not result in any negative effect on these.
+As an investment firm, we have a deal selection process through our internal deal committee.
+When seeking approval to assist our clients with Investment Banking assignments, our employees are also requested to confirm that the client in question has confirmed they approve our standard terms mentioned in the above, or provide an assessment of the client if our standard terms are not in use for the assignment in question.
+This may for instance occur when acting in a syndicate of several managers where another firm’s terms are used as basis for the assignment.
 Further, when conducting capital raising assignments for issuers, it is customary to conduct various degrees of legal and or technical due diligence/confirmation exercises.
 As part of such investigations, it is customary to request certain standardised4 confirmations from the issuer.
 Such confirmations typically include statements on that they have conducted their business in accordance with applicable rules and regulations such as anti-corruption laws, anti-money laundering laws, applicable sanctions etc.

 As for brokerage services, research, and project finance, our overall assessment is that the risk for negatively affecting the promotion of fundamental human rights or decent working conditions is considered low.